 Elderly patients developing hypothyroidism may present with classic symptoms, but complaints are generally even less specific than those reported by younger patients presenting with evidence of thyroid hormone deficiency (Table 1).[25-27] In part this may be due to patients and physicians ascribing nonspecific complaints to other comorbid disorders common among the elderly, or to the effects of aging itself.[28]
 A study that compared the frequency of 24 symptoms of hypothyroidism reported by elderly and nonelderly patients found that complaints of fatigue and weakness were reported by more than 50% of elderly patients, but that significantly fewer complaints were reported by the elderly compared to a nonelderly group.[29]
 Elderly patients less often complained of cold intolerance, weight gain, paresthesias, and muscle cramps.
-Other neurological symptoms that have been reported to occur more commonly in older patients include hypoguesia and dysguesia, impaired hearing, and ataxia.
+Evaluation of a questionnaire administered to patients newly diagnosed with hypothyroidism ascribed to autoimmune thyroiditis showed that while all 13 referable symptoms were more prevalent in subjects younger than 60 years of age, the only referable symptoms that were more prevalent in older subjects were fatigue, dyspnea, and wheezing.[30]
+Other neurological symptoms that have been reported to occur more commonly in older patients include hypogeusia and dysgeusia, impaired hearing, and ataxia.

-- Signs
+Signs

-Physical findings evident in hypothyroid elderly individuals may include bradycardia, diastolic hypertension, pallor, dry skin, coarse hair, hoarseness, dysarthria, delayed relaxation of deep tendon reflexes, and mental status changes.[30]
-The severity of specific findings may be exacerbated by comorbid cardiovascular, neuropsychiatric, dermatologic, or rheumatologic conditions that are more common among the elderly.[31]
+Physical findings evident in hypothyroid elderly individuals may include bradycardia, diastolic hypertension, pallor, dry skin, coarse hair, hoarseness, dysarthria, delayed relaxation of deep tendon reflexes, and mental status changes.[31]
+The severity of specific findings may be exacerbated by comorbid cardiovascular, neuropsychiatric, dermatologic, or rheumatologic conditions that are more common among the elderly.[32]
 In some cases it may be necessary to evaluate responses to thyroid hormone replacement to determine the extent to which certain findings represent manifestations of thyroid hormone deficiency.

-Elderly patients with autoimmune thyroiditis are more likely to present with the atrophic form of the disorder without goiter.[32]
-Neuropsychological testing of elderly patients with hypothyroidism has demonstrated that they score lower on Mini-Mental Status Tests, and on 5 of 14 specific indices of visual-spatial function, memory, word fluency, attention, and psychomotor function.[33]
-Analysis of laboratory test results has demonstrated that 54% of patients diagnosed with hypothyroidism have increased serum creatinine levels that may be correlated with advancing age.[34]
-Pericardial effusion is one of the few radiographic findings associated with hypothyroidism, but the true incidence of this complication appears to be lower than previously estimated.[35]
+Elderly patients with autoimmune thyroiditis are more likely to present with the atrophic form of the disorder without goiter.[33]
+Neuropsychological testing of elderly patients with hypothyroidism has demonstrated that they score lower on Mini-Mental Status Tests, and on 5 of 14 specific indices of visual-spatial function, memory, word fluency, attention, and psychomotor function.[34]
+Analysis of laboratory test results has demonstrated that 54% of patients diagnosed with hypothyroidism have increased serum creatinine levels that may be correlated with advancing age.[35]
+Pericardial effusion is one of the few radiographic findings associated with hypothyroidism, but the true incidence of this complication appears to be lower than previously estimated.[36]

-- Morbidity
+Morbidity

 Severe medical complications of hypothyroidism are more common in affected elderly persons.
 The majority of patients presenting with myxedema coma (see below) are elderly.
 Elderly patients with unrecognized hypothyroidism may be at greater risk for the development of perioperative and intraoperative complications.
-One study that compared patients with unrecognized hypothyroidism with controls matched for age, sex, and operative procedure identified higher rates of intraoperative hypotension, heart failure, and postoperative gastrointestinal and neuropsychiatric complications in hypothyroid patients.[36]
+One study that compared patients with unrecognized hypothyroidism with controls matched for age, sex, and operative procedure identified higher rates of intraoperative hypotension, heart failure, and postoperative gastrointestinal and neuropsychiatric complications in hypothyroid patients.[37]